 Learn all about Excel's lookup & reference functions such as the VLOOKUP, HLOOKUP, MATCH, INDEX and CHOOSE function.

 The VLOOKUP (Vertical lookup) function looks for a value in the leftmost column of a table, and then returns a value in the same row from another column you specify.

-In a similar way you can use the HLOOKUP (Horizontal lookup) function.
+In a similar way, you can use the HLOOKUP (Horizontal lookup) function.

-Note: the third argument is optional.
-Set this argument to 0 to return the position of the item that is exactly equal to lookup_value (A2) or to return a #N/A error.
+Explanation: Yellow found at position 3 in the range E4:E7.
+The third argument is optional.
+Set this argument to 0 to return the position of the value that is exactly equal to lookup_value (A2) or a #N/A error if not found.